 Back to the top

-There really aren't too many issues with this locomotive not solved by normal routine maintenance (cleaning wheels, wheel wipers, etc.).
-One area maybe not falling into this catagory is the mounting of the drawbar and contact.
-If the engine seems to have hesitation problems and all normal things have been taken care of, check here for oxidation and clean it up.
-Also, make sure the spring contact is positioned correctly so it makes positive contact with the extension of the hot brush holder.
-It should be well over to one side of the hole in the drawbar and when you insert the extension, force the spring contact over to the other side of the hole so it maintains positive contact with the extension after the extension is in the hole.
+There really aren't too many issues with this locomotive that can't be solved by normal routine maintenance (cleaning wheels, wheel wipers, etc.).
+One area that may not fall into this catagory is the mounting of the drawbar and contact.
+If the engine seems to have hesitation problems and all the normal things have been taken care of, check here for oxidation and clean it up.
+Also, make sure the spring contact is positioned correctly so that it makes positive contact with the extension of the hot brush holder.
+It should be well over to one side of the hole in the drawbar and when you insert the extension, force the spring contact over to the other side of the hole so that it maintains positive contact with the extension after the extension is in the hole.

 Here again, the issue is Zamac deterioration.
 If the frame is too far gone to repair as covered on the "Zamac Frame Repair" page, it will have to be replaced.

 The front set of drivers must be correctly quartered and positioned so that the side rods won't disengage from the crankpins.
 If this happens the locomotive will come to an abrupt halt and the side rods can be bent.
 In fact, I have one 0-8-0 I got from an auction (it actually was included at no extra cost when I bought a bunch of E8s) that was like brand new except the seller said it wouldn't run.
 The left side rod had disengaged and was bent.
 I found that the drivers weren't quartered so when one side was aligned correctly, the other side wasn't.
 I re-quartered the drivers and now it is a great runner.